kubernetes-sigs/cluster-api/docs/proposals/20250513-propogate-taints.md

 #### Proposed API changes

 ##### Type definition of a taint in Cluster API objects

-**Note:** To reduce verbosity, this proposal does not include all kinds of validation markers.

 The following defines a new struct which should be used to define taints at the corresponding API types.
 It replicates the upstream `corev1.Taint` specification and extends it by a field called `propagation`, which will define the propagation mechanism to use for the taint.